qingstor-incubating/qsfs-fuse/README.md

 - Large subset of POSIX including reading/writing files, directories, symlinks, .etc, (chmod/chown/utimens will be supported later).
-- File Permissions:
-  - Default permission for a file is 0644 and for a directory is 0755.
-  - Default uid/gid of a file is the uid/gid of the user.
-  - Support for sticky bit in file permissions (if set, only owner can delete/rename).
 - File renames via server-side move.
 - File Transfer:
   - Large files uploads via multipart parallel uploads.